glenn-de-backer/ai-guide-experimental-product-design/chapters/4_from_line_art_to_image.md

-# More then only text
+# More than only text

 ## ControlNet